← Crowd & Courage

 Account and Identity Information

-When you create a Courage Contract: your stated goal, contract parameters (goal amount or metric, deadline, stake amount, charity designation), and business category.
+When you file a Courage Contract: your stated goal, contract parameters (goal amount or metric, deadline, stake amount, designated charity), category, and the resulting verdict (HIT or MISS).

 Payment Information

 We do not store full payment card numbers, CVV codes, or other sensitive payment card data.
-All payment processing is handled by Stripe.
+All payment processing — including the charge at filing and any refund — is handled by Stripe.
 When you add a payment method, it goes directly to Stripe's PCI-compliant infrastructure.
-We store only a tokenized reference from Stripe.
+We store only a tokenized reference from Stripe and a record of charge and refund amounts.

-When you authorize outcome verification, we access your connected business data source (Stripe revenue data, QuickBooks financials, or other supported integrations) on a read-only basis.
-This access occurs only at or near your contract's verification deadline — not continuously.
-It is limited to the specific metric(s) required to evaluate your contract and is not stored in raw form beyond producing and recording the verdict.
+When you authorize outcome verification, we access only the data needed to evaluate your contract — for example, read-only access to a connected data source (Stripe revenue data, QuickBooks financials, or a similar integration), data from a wearable or service you connect, a public record, or information you submit for human review.
+This access occurs at or near your verification deadline — not continuously — and is limited to the specific metric(s) required.
+The raw response is used to produce the verdict and is retained only in summarized form afterward.

 Usage and Technical Data